What is the best VPN protocol?

 IPsec stands for Internet Protocol security, a flexible VPN protocol that authenticates and encrypts each individual IP packet.
 It is often combined with protocols like L2TP that do not offer encryption by themselves.

 L2TP/IPsec is more suited for anonymization than for security, as there are other protocols, such as OpenVPN, offering even stronger levels of security.

 OpenVPN is a highly configurable open-source protocol.
 It’s available freely for all platforms and is held in high regard by the community, and it is widely adopted among consumer VPN services.

 OpenVPN can most easily be configured to mask itself as ordinary internet traffic, which helps it evade detection by filters and firewalls.
 It has been widely audited by trusted independent researchers, making it appropriate for deployment even in sensitive environments.

-Many ExpressVPN apps use OpenVPN by default when the protocol is set to “Automatic.”
-Users can toggle between UDP (optimal for speed) or TCP (optimal for connection reliability) within the app settings if they wish.
+In the ExpressVPN apps, users can toggle between UDP (optimal for speed) or TCP (optimal for connection reliability) within the app settings if they wish.